 This has triggered a reorganization of priorities for an industry that has long focused primarily on appealing to baby boomers, a retired and relatively deep-pocketed demographic with plenty of free time.
 However, millennial consumers have proven just as keen to see the world as their parents and grandparents.

-An Airbnb study from 2016 showed that many millennials prioritize saving for their next trip over paying off debts or saving to purchase their first home.
+An Airbnb study found that many millennials prioritize saving for their next trip over paying off debts or saving to purchase their first home.
 Another found that 21% of millennials would accept a lower salary if it meant they could travel more frequently.
-The majority of Generation Y would even be willing to sacrifice their Netflix subscription, coffee, alcohol, carbs, and even sex in favor of traveling, according to Forbes.
+The majority of Generation Y would even be willing to sacrifice their Netflix subscription, coffee, alcohol, carbs, and sex in favor of traveling, according to Forbes.

 But while millennials are just as eager to see the world as older travelers, their tastes are markedly different, and traditional vacation packages are unlikely to meet their high expectations.
 Many are turning their backs on traditional guided sightseeing tours and bus excursions in favor of more authentic travel experiences.

 “Destinations need to improve their experiential offering.
 Traditional attractions and old buildings and churches do not suffice anymore.
 Music festivals, cultural and culinary events, multi-day dance parties and artistic happenings all must be on the menu of destinations looking to attract more millennials.“ — Michel Karam, founder and CEO, müvTravel